 Because meat was basic to nutrition from the point of view of the scientists, they discussed how to achieve better quality and better value from meat.
 It was questioned if importing cheap meat from other countries should be allowed or if it would be better to rely on German meat and to improve its quality by stricter controls and laws.

-The special catalog on milk supply tried to connect the interests of the diary industry with the interests of science and technology, in order to achieve a better quality of milk (Löhnis 1911).
+The special catalog on milk supply tried to connect the interests of the dairy industry with the interests of science and technology, in order to achieve a better quality of milk (Löhnis 1911).
 A special milk hygiene laboratory was installed to demonstrate new techniques of milk preservation.
 Milk and eggs were seen as the animal proteins of the poor (Löhnis 1911:7).
 There was an emphasis on the importance of milk and dairy quality controls.

 The longest special catalog was about vegetables and the control of foodstuffs.
 First starches (cereals, wheat, bread, starch, and nutritive salt) were mentioned.
 Then fats, oils, sugar, honey, vegetables, mushrooms, and canned foods were discussed, followed by alcohol (beer, wine, spirits), spices, tea, coffee, cocoa, alcohol-free drinks, and fruit juices.
 Food control laboratories and special control instruments were to ensure quality.
 There was also a special library included on this topic (Pleißner 1911:6).